Interpolation can hurt robust generalization even when there is no noise: Max- l2 -margin interpolation in robust linear classification

 The robust max-$\ell_2$-margin solution is an interpolating estimator of particular importance since it directionally aligns with the estimator found by gradient descent~\cite{Li2020}.
 Since the robust accuracy (i.e., the robust risk defined using the 0-1 loss) is independent of the norm of the estimator, we simply refer to the robust max-$\ell_2$-margin solution as the normalized vector $\frac{\thetaminnorm}{\|\thetaminnorm\|_2}$.

 In this paper, we study two choices for the set of training perturbations $\pertset{\infty}(\epsilon)$:

 Adversarial training with respect to inconsistent perturbations \eqref{eq:inconsistentpert} is a popular choice in the literature to improve the robust risk (e.g.\ \cite{Goodfellow15, Javanmard20b}).
-The terminology is derived by the fact that adversarial training with such perturbations is inconsistent in the infinite data limit for fixed $d$.
-The failure to recover the ground truth even for noiseless data is caused by perturbed samples that may cross the true decision boundary.
-In other words, inconsistent perturbations effectively introduce noise during the training procedure.
+However, perturbed samples may cross the true decision boundary, and hence, inconsistent perturbations effectively introduce noise during the training procedure.
+In particular, in the data model with noiseless observations that we introduce in Section~\ref{sec:mainlogreg}, the ground truth function misclassifies approximately $8\%$ of the labels when perturbing the training data with inconsistent perturbations of size $\epsilon = 0.1$.

 As mentioned in the introduction, in this paper we are interested in verifying whether regularization can be beneficial in high dimensions even in the absence of noise.
-However, adversarial training with inconsistent perturbations can induce noise even if the data is clean.
-In particular, in the data model with noiseless observations that we introduce in Section~\ref{sec:mainlogreg}, the ground truth function misclassifies approximately $8\%$ of the labels when perturbing the training data with inconsistent perturbations of size $\epsilon = 0.1$.
 Therefore, in the sequel we study the impact of both inconsistent~\eqref{eq:inconsistentpert} and consistent~\eqref{eq:consistentpert} perturbations on robust overfitting.